Mexico City Benito Juárez International Airport Guide (MEX)

 Mexico City Benito Juárez International Airport is located 13km (8 miles) east of Mexico City.

 One of the busiest airports in Central America, Mexico City Benito Juárez International Airport serves sprawling Mexico City.
-Our Mexico City Benito Juárez International Airport features details of airport facilities as well as information on transportation and nearby hotels.
+Our Mexico City Benito Juárez International Airport includes airport contact details, as well as information regarding terminal facilities, public transportation options and recommendations for nearby hotels.

 There are several information desks in the international and domestic areas of the terminals.
-There is a tourist information office (tel: (55) 2786 9002) in the international arrivals area, which provides information on Mexico City and can help arrange accommodation.
+There is a tourist information office in the international arrivals area, which provides information on Mexico City and can help arrange accommodation.

 The Air Train shuttle train runs between the two terminals.
 The transfer time is around 5 minutes and passengers must be in possession of a boarding pass or e-ticket.
 Minibuses also operate around the airport site.